 Ways to give

-Share the story of Jesus and the glory of God’s work.
-When local communities request Bibles, your gift will mean so much for a child who’s eager to have a Bible in his or her own language.
+Share the story of Jesus and the truth of God’s love.
+Communities around the world are asking for Bibles and study materials.
+Your gift will mean so much for children eager to discover the Bible in their own language.
 What a wonderful way to show a boy or girl God’s love!

 In many communities impacted by poverty, limited resources make it hard for Christian leaders and churches to support children’s spiritual growth in age-appropriate ways.
 You can nourish the faith of the next generation and strengthen the witness of the local church by equipping pastors and ministry leaders to nurture children’s faith and serve their communities practically in the name of Christ.